RealYusufIsmail/Computer-science-MS-answers-aslevel/paper1.md

         - RAM offers direct access.
         - RAM operates at a much faster speed than most secondary storage devices.

 - **ROM**
     - is not volatile
     - cannot be altered
     - is smaller
     - cannot be altered so there is no chance of the OS being accidentally or maliciously changed (on what is a safety critical system)
     - is quick to start up so the system can be started up quickly (in an emergency) (1).
     - Stores Boot file / program / BIOS
     - Must be available when computer switched on ( therefore must be stored on medium which is non–volatile)
     - The boot program / BIOS must not be deleted / unintentionally amended (and therefore is best stored on a read–only medium.)
+    - The software will not need updating

+- **Cache**
+    - Cache memory is temporary storage for frequently accessed data.
+    -  Cache memory is very quick to access because it is closer to the CPU than other types of memory like RAM.
+    -  Level 1 cache is the smallest level (less than a megabyte) but it is also the fastest.
+    -  Level 2 cache is larger than level 1 (up to 8 megabytes) but slightly slower.
+    -  Level 3 cache is located outside of the CPU core which makes it slower than the first two levels but it is much larger (up to 50 megabytes).
+    -  Cache memory is closer to the CPU than RAM, meaning that it can provide data and instructions to the CPU at a faster rate.
+    -  A computer with more cache memory (e.g. 8MB instead of 4MB) should have a higher performance because repeatedly used instructions can be stored and accessed faster.
+    -  Larger level 1 and level 2 cache sizes will improve a computer's performance as data can be accessed extremely quickly.
+    -  Cache memory is costly, so most computers only have a small amount.
+    -  Multiple cache misses will result in data latency (delay) as information is accessed from RAM which is further away from the CPU.

+- **Lossless**
+    - Lossless rewrites original data in more efficient format
+    - Lossless is able to recreate the original file
+    - Lossless keeps original quality
+    - Lossless: the video will buffer more / slower to start watching the video

+- **Lossy**
+    - Lossy permanently removes data
+    - Lossy is not able to recreate the original file
+    - Lossy reduces quality of videos
+    - Lossy file size is smaller than if lossless were used
+    - Lossy: compression ratio may be adjusted depending on bandwidth
+    - Resulting in a noticeable decrease in quality on slower connections.
+    - Lossy: the video will buffer less / quicker to start watching the video

+- **questionair**
+     - Format that OMR can detect (e.g. lozenges).
+     - Primarily use closed questions / multiple choice.
+[1]
+     - Consistent format for answers (e.g. if 1 is not agree at all and 5 is agree entirely not switching round) [1]
+     - Logical ordering of questions.
+[1]
+     - Sensible use of space
+     - Storing documents being / waiting to be printed.

 ## Software and Software Development